Lansoweb/LosApiClient/README.md

 LosApiClient is a library to consume Restful APIs using Hal (json or xml) like [Apigility](http://apigility.org).

+Can be used with ZendFramework 2 and Zend-Expressive.

 ## Requirements

 * PHP >= 5.6